TykTechnologies/tyk-pump/README.md

 - `--demo-days=<DAYS>` - Sets the number of days of demo data to generate.
 Defaults to 30.
 - `--demo-records-per-hour=<RECORDS_PER_HOUR>` - Sets the number of records to generate per hour.
 The default value is a random number between 300 and 500.
 - `--demo-track-path` - Enables tracking of the request path in the demo data.
 Defaults to false (disabled).
 Note that setting `track_all_paths` to `true` in your Pump configuration will override this option.
+- `--demo-future-data` - By default, the demo data is generated for the past X days (configured in `demo-days` flag).
+This option will generate data for the next X days.
+Defaults to false (disabled).